-100.103.
-There are currently no international standards with respect to the exemption of relief consignments from domestic indirect taxes.
-To avoid distortion, it would be appropriate to grant the same favorable tax treatment to relief consignments that are sourced or supplied to a foreign country, aid agency or international governmental organization for use in response to a humanitarian crisis under the same conditions and circumstances as imported relief consignments would enjoy pursuant to the instruments discussed above.
+- 103. There are currently no international standards with respect to the exemption of relief consignments from domestic indirect taxes.
+To avoid distortion, it would be appropriate to grant the same favourable tax treatment to relief consignments that are sourced or supplied to a foreign country, aid agency or international governmental organization for use in response to a humanitarian crisis under the same conditions and circumstances as imported relief consignments would enjoy pursuant to the instruments discussed above. - 104.
 Principle E therefore extends the approach of Principle D to domestic indirect taxes such as value-added taxes.
-Thus goods, as well as services closely connected to such goods, that are domestically provided to a foreign donor for direct use in response to a humanitarian crisis, or that are imported by a foreign donor for that purpose, should benefit from a similar exemptiontreatment as regards domestic indirect taxes as long as these goods and services would - if imported - qualify as "relief consignments" or "goods for humanitarian purposes" for import duty and tax exemption on temporary admission.
-Such exemption from domestic indirect taxes This could be achieved in relation to VAT either on the side of the supplier (by exempting or zero-rating qualifying domestic supplies)77 or on the side of the purchaser (by granting refund of domestic taxes paid).
+Thus goods, as well as services closely connected to such goods, that are domestically provided to a foreign donor for direct use in response to a humanitarian crisis, or that are imported by a foreign donor for that purpose, should benefit from similar treatment as regards domestic indirect taxes as long as these goods and services would-if imported-qualify as "relief consignments" or "goods for humanitarian purposes" for import duty and tax exemption on temporary admission.
+This could be achieved in relation to VAT either on the side of the supplier (by exempting or zero-rating qualifying domestic supplies) or on the side of the purchaser (by granting refund of domestic taxes paid).
 From an administrative point of view, the latter method is preferred as it allows for tighter controls.
-Also, the foreign a country, aid agency or international governmental organization that would benefit from such an exemption relief from domestic indirect taxes should be identified beforehand in the same manner as beneficiaries of import duty and tax exemption for such relief consignments.
+Also, the foreign country, aid agency or international governmental organization that would benefit from such relief from domestic indirect taxes should be identified beforehand in the same manner as beneficiaries of import duty and tax exemption for such relief consignments.